lanl/BEE/doc/User Guide for BeeFlow.md

 ![](https://raw.githubusercontent.com/lanl/BEE_Private/add-beeflow-user-doc/doc/figures/blast-dag.jpg?token=ABmT_YDYhhFrHX2fdGz-p3HGEGrh6YMyks5bGBpqwA%3D%3D)

-We first need to prepare a beefile and run script for each component in the workflow.
-All files can be found in `examples/bee-composer-example/blast`.
+We first need to prepare a beefile and run script for each task in the workflow.
+The beefiles and run scripts referred to in this example can be found in `examples/bee-composer-example/blast`.
 Then we compose the beeflow file.

-Assume we use two BLAST workers, the beeflow file should be:
+Assume we use two BLAST workers, the example beeflow file is:

 ````
 {